Kia Optima Insurance Rates

 Rates are averaged for all Kia Optima models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers can save up to $150 per year just by shopping early and online
+- You may be able to save up to $150 per year just by quoting online in advance

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence Optima car insurance rates.
 Take advantage of our free quote tool below to compare quotes from top companies right now.